No Track left behind: Graph-based Vertexing for long-lived Particle Reconstruction

 The vertex position $\vec v$ is usually a priori not precisely known, and so the task of vertex fitting relies in simultaneously estimating the vertex position (and its covariance) together with the track phases $s$.
 To this end, one formulates the vertex fit as a non-linear least squares optimisation problem and the corresponding log-likelihood surrogate can be taken as

 in which $\vec v_p,\,\tilde W$ encode prior information, which could be for instance the position and spread of the beam-spot for primary vertex fitting.
-We can again employ the GN algorithm to minimise Eq.~\eqref{eqn:likelihood} over both the vertex position and all track phases $s_i$.
-The GN system of a quadratic $\mathcal F(\theta_i) =\frac{1}{2}\sum_i \rho_i(\theta_i)^2$ for the fit variables $\vec\theta$ can be schematically written as
+Since the objective is quadratic in the vertex coordinates, the vertex could equally well be eliminated analytically from the outset.
+We nevertheless derive the full block GN system because it naturally exposes both Schur-complement formulations discussed below.
+The GN system of a quadratic objective function $\mathcal F(\theta_i) =\frac{1}{2}\sum_i \rho_i(\theta_i)^2$ for the fit variables $\vec\theta$ can be schematically written as

 in which $g_i = \frac{\partial\mathcal F}{\partial \theta_i} = \rho_i \frac{\partial\rho_i}{\partial\theta_i}$ is the gradient and $\mathcal H_{ij} = \frac{\partial\rho_i}{\partial\theta_i}\frac{\partial\rho_i}{\partial\theta_j}$ is the (approximate) Hessian.
 Compared to the Newton algorithm, the GN Hessian lacks second derivatives which would be necessary for true quadratic convergence within the basin of attraction.
 However, as for the one-dimensional case, the second derivatives can make the system ill-conditioned while the GN Hessian at the local linearisation point is guaranteed symmetric and positive definite (SPD), such that the GN system can be efficiently (numerically) solved.
 While the combined MLE ties all $s_i$ and the vertex position $\vec v$ together, they are linearly independent variables and so we can separate the system as